To help you navigate thru the requirements for this highly sought after occupation we’ve created a comprehensive guide on PEI security guard training.

 Under The Private Investigators and Security Guards Act, every private guard shall wear a uniform while acting as a private guard.

-The PEI Justice and Public Safety department provides this definition of security personel as ”
+The PEI Justice and Public Safety department provides this definition of security personnel as ”

 - a person who for hire or reward provides security services with respect to persons or property including protection services by use of guard dogs.”